-As an artist I can visually express my thoughts to the viewer.
-I enjoy the simple pleasures in life.
-It may be a flower in a garden, a daily scene observed, a favorite object such as an antique bowl, or an old house set back in a field.
-These pleasures are the inspiration for my art.
+As an artist I express my thoughts visually.
+I enjoy simple pleasures in life, a flower, a favorite antique bowl, or an old house set back in a field.
+These often become an inspiration for my art.

 I am a printmaker.
 I create prints by carving strong lines and shapes into a linoleum block to illustrate the design.
-Very often I combine stamping, printing with cardboard, or leaves, as well as, collage to my prints.
+Very often I combine stamping, printing with cardboard and leaves, as well as, collage to my prints.
 This creates a layered and textured surface.